Game Boy: Games

 More than 1,000 games were released for the Game Boy, excluding cancelled and unlicensed games.
-Additionally, more than 300 games developed for the Game Boy Color were backward compatible with the monochrome Game Boy models.
+Additionally, the monochrome Game Boy models were forward compatible with more than 300 games developed for the Game Boy Color.

 Games are stored on cartridges called the Game Boy Game Pak, using read-only memory (ROM) chips.
 Initially, due to the limitations of the 8-bit architecture of the device, ROM size was limited to 32 KB.
 However, Nintendo overcame this limitation with a Memory Bank Controller (MBC) inside the cartridge.
 This chip sits between the processor and the ROM chips.
 The CPU can only access 32 KB at a time, but the MBC can switch between several banks of 32 KB ROM.
 Using this technology, Nintendo created Game Boy games that used up to 1 megabyte of ROM.
 Game Paks could also provide additional functionality to the Game Boy system.
 Some cartridges included up to 128 KB of RAM to increase performance, which could also be battery-backed to save progress when the handheld was off, real-time clock chips could keep track of time even when the device was off and Rumble Pak cartridges added vibration feedback to enhance gameplay.

 The top-selling franchise for the Game Boy were Pokémon Red, Blue, and Yellow, the first installments of the Pokémon video game series, which sold more than 46 million copies.
 The best-selling single game was Tetris, with more than 35 million copies shipped, it was a pack-in game included with the purchase of many original Game Boy devices.

 Beyond the platform's official titles, as of 2025, an active online community continues to create new games for the Game Boy and Game Boy Color through tools like GB Studio, a free and user-friendly game-building engine that simplifies the process compared to manual coding.